ARGENTINA: ECONOMIC AND POLITICAL PERSPECTIVES

 Governor of Salta, Argentina

-Juan Manuel Urtubey is serving his second term as governor of the Province of Salta in Argentina.
-Before assuming his current position, he served for two terms in the Argentine National Congress from 1999 to 2007.
+Juan Manuel Urtubey is serving his third term as governor of the province of Salta in Argentina, a position he assumed in 2007.
+Previously, he served for two terms in the Argentine National Congress from 1999 to 2007.
 During that time, Urtubey was the president of the Bloque Justicialista and president of the Committee on Constitutional Affairs.

 María Eugenia Vidal